Edinburgh-Stingers-IHC/constitution/README.md

 **4.1.11 Coach / Assistant Coach**
 Coaches must hold as a minimum a Level 1 Coaching certificate as per SIH requirements.
 This certificate must be maintained through the SIH Coaching plans at all times.

 Assistant Coaches can be used without certification where the person is seen as having suitable knowledge and experience to provide a level of improvement to on ice action.
-This action MUST be approved by the Senior Coach and sanctioned by the Executive Committee
+This action MUST be approved by the Head Coach and sanctioned by the Executive Committee

 During games a Coach is required to sign off the game record at each game and must be present on the bench whether actively playing or not.